 By Train from Romania to Hungary

 The next stage of our trip was an overnight train from Sighişoara, Romania, to Budapest, Hungary.
-This is part of the Athens to Paris by Train series, start at the beginning to get the background and the details so far.
+This is part of the Athens to Paris by Train series.
 We would get on a EuroCity overnight train that had left Bucharest around dinner time, boarding the train as it passed through Sighişoara around midnight and arriving at Budapest in the morning.
 The EuroCity trains are international trains.
 The EuroNight ones run overnight with sleeper and couchette cars.

 Tickets were 123.70 Lei per person.
 Then I had a couchette bunk for an added 64.50 Lei, and the others had two two-person sleeper compartments for an added 361.20 Lei per compartment.